Arit143/angular-chat-app/README.md

 1. There are mainly two services which are injected. `chat.service.ts` and `profile.service.ts`
 2. Each feature folder contains `component`, `scss` and `html`.
 3. The app can also handle `routing`.
-4. All the components, provides, directives are bootstraped in `app.component`
+4. All the components, provider, directives are bootstraped in `app.component`